 I have a very practical approach to what I make, it has to have purpose and function or I feel that I am wasting my time.
 I don’t have much artwork hanging on my walls unless I think that it is very special.
 That kind of thing takes away from the mural that is suppose to be there… And the everyday things that you would find in a home, shouldn’t be “everyday” they should speak to you, like a mosaic counter top in the kitchen or toilet paper holder made out of an old chain.
 These types of things are special… and they make you think or smile… this is what I enjoy about my life.
 This is what I’d like to share.

 Art Whitton –I’ve been wandering on and off the path of Photography for most of my life.
 I can’t ever remember not having a camera.
 Now that I’m fully immersed in the digital world, I’m shooting more, and enjoying it more.
-For the most part I shoot landscapes and ‘travel’ shots.
+For the most part I shoot in more genres, including landscapes, portraits and still life.